 - Before using lemon essentials it is recommended to take a patch test which will show whether you are allergic, or sensitive to lemon containing products.

-Can Lemon Oil Lighten The Face?
+How To Use Lemon Oil To Lighten The Face

 Is Lemon Oil Good For Hair?

-Lemon oil is a wonderful essential that has many healthy and cosmetological qualities.
+Lemon oil is a wonderful essential that has many cosmetological qualities.
 You can dilute it and apply it to the skin, or diffuse it and inhale it as an exotic aroma.
 But is lemon oil good for hair?

 Here are the lemon oil hair benefits: